Style imagery in Map Viewer

 Use flow styling

 Flow styling uses a magnitude and direction component—or a U and V component, sometimes referred to as the zonal velocity and the meridional velocity—to display animated streamlines and wavefronts.
-For example, you can use this style to display ocean or wind currents as waves or streaming lines, in which the direction indicates the direction of flow, and the length, color, and speed of the flowlines or wavefronts indicates the magnitude, or power, of the current.
+For example, you can use this style to display ocean or wind currents as waves or streaming lines, in which the direction indicates the direction of flow, and the length, color, and speed of the flowlines or wavefronts indicate the magnitude, or power, of the current.

 1. Follow the first four steps of Apply a style.